-What does Rime of the Ancient Mariner mean?
+What do you think Rime of the Ancient Mariner means?

 Iron Maiden: Rime of the Ancient Mariner Meaning